-Examples of such themes are renewable energy, sustainable mobility, healthy nutrition, access to education and recycling.
-Companies that make a positive contribution to such a sustainable theme by means of their products and/ or services will be presented to the advisory board.
-If assessed positively, these companies have a chance of being included.
+Examples of such themes are renewable energy, energy efficiency, safety & security, water scarcity, banking for everyone, wellbeing, affordable living, sustainable materials, sustainable mobility, CO2 capture & storage, circular economy, healthy & responsible food, quality education and biodiversity.
+Companies that make a positive contribution to such a sustainable theme by means of their products and/or services will be presented to the advisory board.
+If assessed positively, these companies will be presented to the Financial Risk Committee of KBC Asset Management for formal approval.
 The influence that a company exerts through its core business activity on the chosen theme is measured regularly (for example, by the number of hydrogen installations installed to promote renewable energy, the number of social housing projects to promote affordable housing and the use of polymers from waste streams to promote recycling).
-If it is considered that insufficient progress is being made or that the company is no longer relevant to the theme, this company will be removed from the permitted universe, and consequently from the portfolio of the subfund.
+If it is considered that insufficient progress is being made or that the company is no longer relevant to the theme, this company will be removed from the permitted universe, and consequently from the portfolio of the sub-fund.